A San Francisco Christmas – The 25 Best Things To Do (2026)

 What’s a digital holiday projection?
 Well, high tech projectors and lasers will project large scale art concepts onto 5 iconic buildings.
 And its FREE!
 Look for the art each of the 10 evenings on:

-~ One Bush Street at 1 Bush Street
+- One Bush Plaza at 1 Bush Street

 We all know riding the cable cars is an absolute must when visiting SF, but take a ride on a cable car during the holidays and you are in for a special treat!